 Now we have a chance to ensure no other Indiana child and their family should be deprived of any of these much-needed services and support.

 We have a chance to ensure no other Indiana child and their family is deprived of this much-needed community space where they can learn, thrive, and just be kids.
 We have a chance to ensure no other Indiana parent feels isolated and alone in this journey.
 The Family Resource Center is being created because the need is there and VIPS is prepared to fill this need.
 Help us deliver critical services to these children by supporting the Indiana Family Resource Center.
 Pledge your support or donate today to make a true impact on an Indiana child's life!

 Regional Director, VIPS Indiana

 You can help us make a difference in Indiana!

 Learn more about how we impact the lives of Indiana's youngest children who are blind or visually impaired.

-The Family Resource Center will be located at 1145 E Washington Street just east of downtown Indianapolis.
-VIPS will be within one of the most unique mixed spaces in the state and we would be honored to have you be a part of it.
+The Family Resource Center will be located at 1212 Southeastern Avenue just east of downtown Indianapolis.
+VIPS is within one of the most unique mixed spaces in the state and we would be honored to have you be a part of it.
 The 6,200 square foot space will be within Line Lofts, an apartment community for low-income seniors as well as the first multifamily development designed to meet the needs of individuals who are blind or visually impaired in Indiana!